brickrefinery/l-lang-python/README.md

-# l-lang-python
+# L Lang, Python implementation

-Implementation of the L language in Python
+A basic implementation of the [L language](https://github.com/brickrefinery/l-lang-spec) in Python.